Martin Wolf

 Martin Harry Wolf (born 16 August 1946 in London) is a British journalist who focuses on economics.
 He is the chief economics commentator at the Financial Times.
-He also writes a weekly column for the French newspaper Le Monde.
+He also wrote a weekly column for the French newspaper Le Monde until 2016.

 Early life and education

 Wolf was born in London, in 1946.
 His father Edmund was an Austrian Jewish playwright who migrated from Vienna to England before World War II.

 In London, Edmund met Wolf's mother, a Dutch Jew who had lost nearly thirty close relatives in the Holocaust.
 Wolf recalls that his background left him wary of political extremes and encouraged his interest in economics, as he felt economic policy mistakes were one of the root causes of World War II.
 He was an active supporter of the Labour Party until the early 1970s.

 Wolf was privately educated at University College School, a day school for boys in Hampstead in north west London, and the University of Oxford where in 1967 he was a student of Corpus Christi College, Oxford for his undergraduate studies.
 He initially read classics before switching to Philosophy, Politics and Economics.

-As a postgraduate student Wolf moved on to Nuffield College, Oxford, which he left with a Master of Philosophy degree (MPhil) in economics in 1971.
-Wolf has said that he never pursued a PhD, because he "didn't want to become an academic".
+As a postgraduate student, Wolf moved on to Nuffield College, Oxford, which he left with a Master of Philosophy degree (MPhil) in economics in 1971.
+Wolf has said that he never pursued a PhD because he "didn't want to become an academic".